Connect with a certified trainer for free

 • Footwear that’s inadequate or unsupportive

-Peroneal tendonitis is common in these sports:
+Peroneal tendon pain is common in these sports:

 • Basketball